rpmcruz/objdetect/README.md

 ## Usage

-The package is divided in the following components:
+The package is divided into the following components:

 * [`datasets`](#datasets): Toy datasets.
 Explore them to see how to plug a new dataset.
 * **`aug`**: Some data augmentation routines.
 You do not have to use them, you can easily use albumentations.